 3.1 ASANAS FOR YOUR DOSHA

-Depending on whether you are more vatta, pitta or kapha in nature, you will find that there are certain asanas which would be better suited for you to practice that day, in order to bring your system into balance.
+Depending on whether you are more vatta, pitta, or Kapha in nature, you will find that there are certain asanas that would be better suited for you to practice that day, in order to bring your system into balance.
 Once our bodies become stable after performing asanas, our thoughts will follow suit.
 It is therefore a good idea to check your doshas each morning and take into account the weather and time of day you are practicing as these factors all affect the balance of your doshas.
-For example, all backward bends increase the kapha dosha, forward bends and twisting asanas deceases kapha and stretching your legs increases vata in your body.
+For example, all backward bends increase the Kapha dosha, forward bends and twisting asanas decreases Kapha, and stretching your legs increases Vata in your body.